 Symptoms usually occur straight after eating the food although can occur up to one hour later.
 They may include a rash (‘nettle’ rash) or swelling, especially around the face.
 Some children have an itchy throat, others vomit or have diarrhoea.
 Severe reactions (anaphylaxis) are much less common, but include difficulty breathing (wheeze or swelling in the throat), feeling faint or dizzy.

-Most people with peanut allergy only have mild reactions.
-Severe reactions affecting the child’s breathing can occur, particularly in those with asthma which is not well controlled and these need urgent medical attention.
-More severe reactions may also occur if the child has a cold, following intense exercise, at times of stress or in teenagers after drinking alcohol.
+Most children have mild reactions.
+Severe reactions affecting the child’s breathing can occur, particularly in those with asthma which is not well controlledand these need urgent medical attention.
+More severe reactions may also occur if the child has a cold, following intense exercise, or in teenagers after drinking alcohol.

-Children can be allergic to peanuts alone or may also be allergic to other nuts such as cashew and brazil; seeds such as sesame; and legumes such as lentils and peas.
+Children can be allergic to peanuts alone, or also to other nuts such as cashew and hazelnut; seeds such as sesame; and legumes such as lentils and peas.
 Seek medical advice before excluding any of these other foods as this may not be necessary.

 The diagnosis is based on a history of a typical reaction after contact with peanuts.
 Positive allergy tests skin prick or blood allergy antibody (IgE) tests support the diagnosis, but should not be used alone, as people can have positive allergy tests but tolerate the food without getting a reaction.
 Skin prick tests are safe.
 They can be done in clinic provided that the child has not had any antihistamines for a few days.